California Lutheran University: Kingsmen basketball

 Luther Schwich coached the CLC basketball team from 1961 to 1963 before John R. Siemens of Westmont College became the college basketball coach and also assumed the role of Athletic Director upon Schwich's resignation.
-The first doctorate member of the department was Robert Campbell in 1966, who helped the academic status of the Physical Education Department.
-Notable individual contributions to the sport have included Al Kempfert in the 1960s, who held a 1967 record that stood for years before being toppled by Steve Jasper during the 1972–73 season.
 Don Bielke, a former professional NBA player from the San Francisco Bay Area and a standout at Valparaiso, joined the staff as an instructor and coach in the 1970s.
 Two winning years are attributed to him: the 1977–78 and 1979–80 seasons.
 CLC hired Ed Anderson in 1983, a coach from Pacific Lutheran University.
 Mike Dunlap was the head coach from 1989 to 1994 and guided the Kingsmen to an 80–55 record.
 Notable CLU players include Derrick Clark, Tim LaKose, and Jason Smith.

 Tim Fusina, former head coach at Centenary University in Hackettstown, New Jersey, became head coach for the team in 2017.
 Fusina took over after Geoff Dains, who was named interim head coach after the resignation of Rich Rider, the winningest basketball coach in CLU history.
 Rider had a record of 345–207 in 22 seasons at Cal Lutheran.
 In the 2016 season, the Kingsmen basketball team went 20–7 past season and placed second in the Southern California Intercollegiate Athletic Conference with a 12–4 record, advancing to the Postseason Tournament for the seventh time.

 The Los Angeles Lightning is a professional basketball team based at the Gilbert Sports Arena.